Arborator/arborator-frontend/README.md

 nvm alias default 16.14.2
 ```

+WE HIGHLY RECOMMEND TO USE THE VERSION 16.14.2 !!

 ## Deploy a New Version on prod

 Connect as Arborator (ssh arborator@elixxxx.xx) (ask sysadmin for the correct url), then: